 Older kids might enjoy some of these activities:

-- A few rounds of musical chairs, set to a dog-themed song, such as "How Much is that Doggy in the Window" or "B-I-N-G-O." Play other songs about dogs throughout the party.
+- A few rounds of musical chairs, set to a dog-themed song, such as "How Much is that Doggy in the Window" or "B-I-N-G-O"

-- Speaking of Bingo, play a game of Puppy Bingo with the kids.
+- Speaking of bingo, play a game of puppy bingo with the kids.
 Make cards that spell P-U-P-P-Y across the top, then randomly fill the squares below with photos of different dog breeds.
-Have someone draw the dog breeds randomly out of a sack (clearly showing the picture since, depending on age, kids might not know the difference between a Border Collie and an English Sheepdog).
+Have someone draw the dog breeds randomly out of a sack (clearly showing the picture since, depending on age, kids might not know the difference between an Afghan and an English sheepdog).

 - Hire a balloon artist to twist balloons into dog shapes.